-- 21. Disbursement ratio (%): Ratio of disbursements during the fiscal year to the undisbursed balance at the beginning of the fiscal year for investment project financing operations (IBRD and IDA).
+21. Disbursement ratio (%): Ratio of disbursements during the fiscal year to the undisbursed balance at the beginning of the fiscal year for investment project financing operations (IBRD and IDA).
+Data source: World Bank SAP. | Harmonization with other reports: IDA19 RMS.